daniilsjb/perlin-noise/README.md

 ## Usage

-If you're familiar with stb libraries, there is nothing new to learn here: simply copy the entire `db_perlin.hpp` file somewhere in your project and provide exactly one definition of `DB_PERLIN_IMPL` in a source file before including the header.
+If you're familiar with [stb][0] libraries, there is nothing new to learn here: simply copy the entire `db_perlin.hpp` file somewhere in your project and provide exactly one definition of `DB_PERLIN_IMPL` in a source file before including the header.
 You may create a dedicated file to serve as the implementation:

 ```cpp